charliegerard/mock-interview-questions/README.md

 * How do you create a DOM element in vanilla JS?
 * Difference between GET and POST?
 * Difference between inline, inline-block, block elements?
+* What is the data structure of the DOM?

 # :nut_and_bolt: Back-end